buildbot/buildbot/master/docs/manual/customization.rst

 configurations.

-At the moment, this chapter is an unordered set of suggestions; if you'd like to clean it up, fork the project on github and get started!
+At the moment, this chapter is an unordered set of suggestions; if you'd like to clean it up, fork the project on GitHub and get started!

 Programmatic Configuration Generation
 -------------------------------------